mehulagg/gitlab/doc/api/graphql/getting_started.md

 }
 ```

-Example: Add a comment to the issue (we're using the ID of the `GitLab.com` issue - but
+Example: Add a comment to the issue.
+In this example, we use the ID of the `GitLab.com` issue.
-if you're using a local instance, you must get the ID of an issue you can write to).
+If you're using a local instance, you must get the ID of an issue you can write to.

 ```graphql
 mutation {